 Java Logic Files and Categories

 4. In the open pop-up window, type the name of the category/package

-5. A new package folder will be created, containing a Logic file template, where the package name is already set.
-Previous Previous
+5. A new package folder will be created, containing a Logic file template with the package name already set.

+Java Logic Files and Categories